Japan PM blames police for death of former leader Shinzo Abe | Politics

 - Japan

 Abe, one of Japan's most influential politicians, was assassinated last Friday in western Japan, shocking a nation known for its low crime rate.
-Photos and videos of the shooting show the gunman was able to come close to Abe.
+Photos and videos of the shooting show the gunman was able to come close to Abe from behind, while security guards were focused toward the front.

-Officials at the National Public Safety Commission and National Police Agency are investigating what went wrong and will come up with measures, Kishida said.
+Officials at the National Public Safety Commission and National Police Agency are investigating what went wrong and will compile measures in response, Kishida said.

-"I urge them to fix what needs to be fixed, while also studying examples in other countries," he said.
+"I urge them to carry out a thorough inspection and fix what needs to be fixed, while also studying examples in other countries," he said.

-The assassination of Abe has shed a light on links between the governing Liberal Democratic Party and the Unification Church, which is known for its conservative and anti-communist beliefs and its mass weddings.
+The assassination has shone a light on links between Abe's Liberal Democratic Party and the Unification Church, which is known for its conservative and anti-communist beliefs and its mass weddings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)